 Student Paper Competitions and Outstanding Scholarship Awards

-The Special Problems Divisions hold annual Student Paper Competitions and Outstanding Scholarship Awards.
+The Divisions hold annual Student Paper Competitions and Outstanding Scholarship Awards.
 Please note each division has a unique deadline and submission process.

 Lee Scholar Support Fund

-The SSSP established the Lee Scholar Support Fund to help bring foreign scholars to the Annual Meeting.
-The specific purpose is to facilitate scholarly participation by persons engaged in research related to labor, gender, race-ethnicity, less advantaged countries, and other struggles.
-More generally, the purpose of this fund is to foster cooperative relations among persons and organizations engaged in applying sociological findings to confront social problems and effect social change.
+The SSSP established the Lee Scholar Support Fund to help bring non-US based foreign scholars to the Annual Meeting.
+The specific purpose is to facilitate scholarly participation by persons engaged in research related to social problems and social struggles.
+More generally, the purpose of this fund is to help globalize cooperative relations among persons and organizations engaged in applying social scientific findings to confront social problems and create social change.

 Lee Student Support Fund